mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.14/installing/production/advanced-configuration/configuration-reference/index.md

 The location of the Mesos work directory on agent and public agent nodes.
 This defines the `work_dir` parameter for Mesos agents in the cluster.
 The default is `/var/lib/mesos/slave`.
 For details, see [Mesos documentation](https://mesos.apache.org/documentation/latest/configuration/agent/).

 ### mesos_container_log_sink
-DC/OS can send copies of task logs to a host's journald, however this is disabled by default because of a known performance problem in [systemd](https://github.com/systemd/systemd/issues/5102) which was [fixed](https://github.com/systemd/systemd/pull/6392) on July 31, 2017 and included in systemd v235.
-However, some Linux distributions do not use this version of systemd, for example CentOS 7.4 as of July 2018 uses systemd v219.
+DC/OS can send copies of task logs to a host's `journald`; however, this is disabled by default because of a known performance problem in [systemd](https://github.com/systemd/systemd/issues/5102) which was [fixed](https://github.com/systemd/systemd/pull/6392) on July 31, 2017 and included in systemd v235.
+However, some Linux distributions do not use this version of systemd; for example, CentOS 7.4 as of July 2018 uses systemd v219.
 Thus DC/OS by default does not have logrotate and journald enabled.
 If this feature is desired, ensure a modern version of systemd is in use in order to avoid this systemd performance problem.

 The log manager for containers (tasks).
 The options are: